josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 The details of data management, such as headers, HTTP methods, caching, error handling, and retry logic, are irrelevant to components and other data consumers.

 A data service encapsulates these details.
-It's easier to evolve these details inside the service without affecting its consumers.
+It is easier to evolve these details inside the service without affecting the associated consumers.
-And it's easier to test the consumers with mock service implementations.
+And it is easier to test the consumers with mock service implementations.

 </div>